A teacher reading a book to their students

 When individual learning plans are created for pupils, details of the appropriate interventions can be included on the plan, alongside their targets.

-An increasingly useful aspect of the provision mapping process is the ability to cost interventions.
-This will enable you to demonstrate not only how much you are spending on individual pupils, but also consider whether or not particular interventions are proving value for money.
-Again Provision Map provides the facility to manage intervention costings.
+This enables you to not only demonstrate how much you are spending on individual pupils, but also consider whether or not particular interventions are proving value for money.
+Provision Map enables you to manage intervention costings.

 5. Monitor and evaluate the impact